 All Eyes on Yahoo Conference Call

 During the just concluded quarter, Yahoo!
-Inc. (NASDAQ:YHOO) announced that it was mulling over strategic alternatives after calling off the planned spin off its remaining holdings in Alibaba.
+Inc. announced that it was mulling over strategic alternatives after calling off the planned spin off its remaining holdings in Alibaba.
 Among the options under consideration is a reverse spin off, which could see Yahoo transferring all of its assets outside of its Alibaba stake into a separate company.

 Yahoo CEO Marissa Mayer, who was poached from Google in 2012 to help return the firm to a stable growth path, said the reverse spin off would provide “more transparency into the value of Yahoo’s business.”